Malta Family Reunification 2026: Complete Salary Requirements Guide

 Who Can You Sponsor?

-- • Spouse or registered partner
+- • Spouse aged 21 or over (monogamous marriage only)

-Who Is This For?
+Who Is This Guide For?

-- • Non-EU workers in Malta
+- • Non-EU workers in Malta (Third Country Nationals)

-- • Single Permit holders
+- • Single Permit holders with 1+ year residence

 - • Long-term residents